If you’re someone who struggles to find time for a long workout, listen up!

 We live in an era absolutely and utterly ruled by technology, and gym-selfies are so current they might as well be passport stamps proving a workout was completed simply because it was shared with the world on social.

-However, learn to see your workout time as your uninterrupted time to shut-off, because while you are disconnecting from Instagram, one million texts and phone calls, you are reconnecting with your body.
+However, learn to see your exercise time (even for a quick workout) as your uninterrupted time to shut-off, because while you are disconnecting from Instagram, one million texts and phone calls, you are reconnecting with your body.

 Trust me, your body will love you for giving it some attention and you will feel less stressed by not needing to take the perfect selfie of your abs in whatever lighting is most flattering.